peteroupc/encoding/api/com.upokecenter.text.CharacterReader.md

 ### CharacterReader
     public CharacterReader(InputStream stream)
-Initializes a new instance of the <see cref='T:PeterO.Text.CharacterReader'/> class; will read the stream as UTF-8, skip the byte-order mark (U + FEFF) if it appears first in the stream, and replace invalid byte sequences with replacement characters (U + FFFD).
+Initializes a new instance of the <code>CharacterReader</code> class; will read the stream as UTF-8, skip the byte-order mark (U + FEFF) if it appears first in the stream, and replace invalid byte sequences with replacement characters (U + FFFD).